ciaoyizhen/image_classification/README.md

 2024.8.23: Supports dynamic loading of data
 2024.8.25: Fix processor not be save in model 2024.8.28: Support Data Enhancement
+2024.9.2: Support displaying top_k and its probability in web demo
 ```
 ## Requirement: